faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/README.md

 - Grasp basic probability concepts.
 - Solve problems manually and document your work.

+# Task 10: NumPy Tasks
+## Introduction

+📚 This project demonstrates proficiency in using NumPy for various array operations and statistical calculations.
+The tasks cover:

+📝 Creating arrays of different dimensions
+🤖 Performing element-wise operations
+📊 Calculating dot product, mean, median, standard deviation, and correlation coefficient 📈 Generating random numbers from normal and uniform distributions 🎲 Simulating a random process (rolling a die)

+🔍 Practical Application: We applied these NumPy skills to build a Matrix Calculator that performs addition, subtraction, and multiplication of matrices, and also calculates statistics and simulates random processes.

+👉 Explore the tasks to see the code in action!

+# Task 11: NumPy Advanced Operations
+## Introduction

+📚 This task explores advanced NumPy operations, including:

+📝 Indexing and Slicing
+🤖 Broadcasting

+Completed tasks include extracting sub-arrays, fancy indexing, and element-wise operations.
+Demonstrates proficiency in using NumPy for efficient array manipulation.

+🔍 Practical Application: Image Processing Application

+Used NumPy advanced operations to perform image processing tasks such as cropping, flipping, rotating, filtering, and resizing.
 ---

 Stay tuned for more updates and additional tasks as we progress through the Data Science Fellowship! 🚀